gustavofernandezlembert/Gustavo-Fernandez/README.md

 ## Summary

 Experienced Telecom Engineer with expertise in wireless communications 3G/4G/5G RF design, optimization, rollout, KPI and quality assurance.
-Proficient in 3GPP standards, RAN architecture, and signaling.
+Proficient in 3GPP standards, RAN architecture, signaling and operations.
 Skilled in Data Science and Analytics, adept at deriving insights from telecom data.

 ---